job posting

 • Directs Reports: None

-Our Asset Protection Associates are primarily responsible for the care and security of the museum’s assets.
+Our Asset Protection Associates are primarily responsible for the safety and security of the museum’s assets.
 Working as a team member under the guidance and supervision of the Facilities and Asset Protection Manager, Asset Protection Associates are tasked to ensure the museum galleries, grounds and related public spaces are safe and secure.

 Responsibilities may include: